gitkraken/vscode-gitlens/README.md

     ![GitLens Repository view](https://raw.githubusercontent.com/eamodio/vscode-gitlens/master/images/screenshot-git-custom-view-repository.png)

-    - `Status` node — provides the status of current branch
+    - `Repository Status` node — provides the status of the repository
       - Provides the name of the current branch, its upstream tracking branch (if available), and its upstream status (if available)
       - Provides indicator dots on the repository icon which denote the following:
         - `None` - up-to-date with the upstream